featuresmith/wrimo/README.md

 ## Overview

 Wrimo is a statically generated site served by a Cloudflare Worker.
 The UI is built with Vite, and the Worker streams the built assets that live in Cloudflare's Worker asset storage.
-GitHub Actions uses Wrangler to publish the production Worker, while Spacelift applies the OpenTofu stack that provisions the Worker shell, secrets, and custom domains in Cloudflare.
+Spacelift executes the OpenTofu stack, which provisions the Worker shell, secrets, custom domains, and now uploads the Worker module and static assets using Terraform's `cloudflare_worker_version` resource.

 ## Development